golang/go/gopls/doc/design.md

 * Command line speed

   Although gopls will have a command line mode, it will be optimized for long running and not command responsiveness, as such it may not be the right tool for things like CI systems.
-  In such cases there will have to be an alternate tool using the same underlying libraries for consistency that can be used instead.
+  For such cases there will have to be an alternate tool using the same underlying libraries for consistency.

 * Low memory environments